Sylvexia/dl_cnn_hw1/report.md

 ```

 The way I didn't do too much transformation has several reasons:
 - I was trying training on WSL and kaggle, transformation cause massive bottleneck during training.
 The GPU did random spike with low utilization on WSL.
-For kaggle, it overloads the GPU.
+For kaggle, it overloads the CPU.
 (Although I did re-train on native linux and the performance is a lot better)
 - This project [kuangliu /
 pytorch-cifar](https://github.com/kuangliu/pytorch-cifar/blob/master/main.py) only use the transformation above to achieve over 90% accuracy on cifar 10.